entando/entando-docs/vuepress/docs/next/docs/getting-started/README.md

 ![entando-app-builder.png](./img/entando-app-builder.png)

-The App Builder is where applications are composed using various components including microfrontends and CMS content.
+In the App Builder, applications are composed from various components, including micro frontends and CMS content.

 ::: tip Congratulations!
 You now have Entando up and running on Kubernetes in your local environment.